Jehovah's Witnesses and blood transfusions: Hospital Liaison Committees

 In 1988, the Watch Tower Society formed Hospital Information Services, a department to help locate doctors or surgical teams who are willing to perform medical procedures on Witnesses without blood transfusions.
+They advocate for bloodless surgery methods.
 The department was given oversight of each branch office's Hospital Information Desk, and of one hundred Hospital Liaison Committees established throughout the United States.
-As of 2003, about 200 hospitals worldwide provide bloodless medical programs.
-As of 2006, there are 1,535 Hospital Liaison Committees worldwide coordinating communication between 110,000 physicians.
+As of 2003, about 200 hospitals worldwide provided bloodless medical programs.
+As of 2006, there were 1,535 Hospital Liaison Committees worldwide coordinating communication between 110,000 physicians.
+Patients who accept certain blood products in the committee's presence were deemed to have disassociated and were shunned.

-Hospital Information Services researches medical journals to locate information on the availability and effectiveness of bloodless surgery methods.
 It disseminates information about treatment options to local Hospital Liaison Committees, and to doctors and hospitals.
+The National Secular Society advocates against hospitals partnering with hospital liaison committees due to medical coercion.

 Patient Visitation Groups

-Annually since 2004, Jehovah's Witnesses in the United States have been informed that "with your consent, the law allows for the elders to learn of your admission [to hospital] and provide spiritual encouragement", but that "elders serving on a Patient Visitation Group [could] have access to your name" only if patients made their wishes known according to the Health Insurance Portability and Accountability Act (HIPAA).
+Annually since 2004, Jehovah's Witnesses in the United States have been informed that "with your consent, the law allows for the elders to learn of your admission [to hospital] and provide spiritual encouragement", but that "elders serving on a Patient Visitation Group [could] have access to your name" only if patients have made their wishes known according to the Health Insurance Portability and Accountability Act (HIPAA).

-Jehovah's Witnesses' branch offices communicate directly with congregations regarding "ways to benefit from the activities of the Hospital Liaison Committee (HLC) and the Patient Visitation Group (PVG)."
-A Jehovah's Witnesses publication in 2000 reported that Argentina had fewer than a hundred HLC committeemen "giving vital information to the medical community", adding that "their work is complemented by hundreds of other self-sacrificing elders who make up Patient Visitation Groups that call on Witness patients to help and encourage them".
-Each branch office appoints PVG committeemen, who serve as volunteers.
+Jehovah's Witnesses' branch offices communicate with congregations regarding "ways to benefit from the activities of the Hospital Liaison Committee (HLC) and the Patient Visitation Group (PVG)."
+A Jehovah's Witnesses publication in 2000 reported that HLC committee members provide "vital information to the medical community", adding that "their work is complemented by hundreds of other self-sacrificing elders who make up Patient Visitation Groups that call on Witness patients to help and encourage them".
+Each branch office appoints PVG committee members, who serve as volunteers.